jdittrich/userNeedResearchBook/text/03_dataGathering.md

 After data collection, you complete, transcribe, and analyze your notes.
 Between gathering the data and reviewing your notes, it is easy to forget the context.

 For example, if you observe that someone tastes a bit of their dish and then adds a small amount of sugar, you might just write “sugar”.
-It could make perfect sense at the moment you write it, since you are watching what is happening and you know what happened before and after.
+It could make perfect sense at the moment you write it, since you are watching what is going on, and you know what happened before and after.
 But without this implicit knowledge of the situation, the line “sugar” does make little sense.
 Instead, write something like “Tastes → Adds a bit of sugar”.
 It will help you a lot later when you read your notes.

 Your observations will be visual and related to  processes.
 A good way to support your memory of observations is to create sketches or small process diagrams.

 ![A small sketch from my notes, showing where a participant did different activities](images/03_dataGathering_sketchExample1.png){#sketchExample1 alt="Sketch of washing, chopping, cooking at their respective places"}

 It is not important that your sketches look realistic.
 Realism is better achieved by cameras.
-Take advantage of the fact that sketches are different from photos: Enlarge what is important, leave out what is irrelevant and make annotations with arrows and notes on what was happening.
+Take advantage of the fact that sketches are different from photos: Enlarge what is relevant, leave out what is irrelevant and make annotations with arrows and notes on what was happening.

 ### Taking photos